 This is a personal project that dates back to 2009; I’ve been postponing sharing it because I wasn’t sure it was finished.
 I still am not sure but I decided it waited too long in my computer and would better develop with comments from other people.

-My challenge to myself was to map these different adjectives related to ontology and epistemology (with some weight on philosophy of mind) with yes/no questions that have the pronoun “you” as their subject.
+My challenge to myself was to map these different adjectives related to metaphysics and epistemology (with some weight on philosophy of mind) with yes/no questions that have the pronoun “you” as their subject.
 First, let me make it absolutely clear that I would easily admit that this whole thing is a gross oversimplification if pressed; I even deliberately went for the fun factor in some questions/answers.
 Secondly, I salute those who see the seriousness in it, and below the image are some explanations for them.

 It doesn’t include ethics or political philosophy because the adjectives for these areas of philosophy are not mutually exclusive with the ones that are on the chart: one can be a non-reductive physicalist and a Marxist at the same time.
 I realize that even some of the ones on the chart are not always mutually exclusive, but they at least deal with the same type of questions and therefore can be said to be “in competition” with each other.
 Maybe the most troubling in this respect are the nihilist/postmodernist categories: a nihilist can be a biological naturalist, but I expect a nihilist/postmodernist to answer a question like “Can you be duplicated within a computer?” with “I don’t care” or “It doesn’t matter” or “It’s an invalid question” – they would have a unique indifferent stance towards those questions.
 That’s why I included them in this chart.